grusha89/digitalgarden/_notes/Settings/Users and permissions.md

         - processing payments: can pay, mark for payment, bulk payments, set bank connections, can remove processed payment
         - mark for payment
     - Other
-        - exporting data: can export data, bulk download, can edit export settings, can export registers
         - sending contracts to Signi: can send to Signi, can edit counterparties
         - signature and stamp: can sign documents and use a timestamp
     - Registers: